mino42/my_projects/README.md

 login to use: asd4@asd.com, pass: asdasd
 Link for the website: https://edzes-koveto.web.app/edzes

 4. Use case diagram editor
+A website for creating use case diagrams.
+Link for the website: http://users.atw.hu/magicland/diagram